Addisu87/metrics-webapp/README.md

 # metrics-webapp

-> This metrics web-app is build as a mobile web application to check a list of metrics (numerical values).
+> This metrics web app is built as a mobile web application to check a list of metrics (numerical values).
 It is created using React and Redux.
-I have used an external API to show a covid-19 statistical data of specific continent and country.
-This webapp has a home page to show a filtered items of continent and a countries page to show a details data of a particular country.
+I have used an external API to show a covid-19 statistical data of specific continents and countries.
+This web app has a home page to show filtered items of continents and a countries page to show details data of a particular country.

 ## Images